Supply Chain and Information Systems

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Wickramasinghe, Nilmini; John, Blooma; George, Joey F.; and Vogel, Doug, "Achieving Value-Based Care in Chronic Disease Management: Intervention Study" (2019).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 60.